Western-funded Russian online retailer KupiVIP shuts down after 13-year e-commerce story

 Less relevant model

 “It is true that the initial business model turned out no longer unique.
-A commercial innovation introduced in Russia by KupiVIP, discounts progressively became the norm both online and offline,” said David Waroquier of Mangrove Capital Partners in a previous exchange with East-West Digital News.
+A commercial innovation introduced in Russia by KupiVIP, discounting, progressively became the norm both online and offline,” said David Waroquier of Mangrove Capital Partners in a previous exchange with East-West Digital News.

 “KupiVIP attempted to become omnichannel, involving operating across its websites, mobile app and brick-and-mortar retail stores.
 All this required significant capital, given the size of the Russian market,” Waroquier explained.

-“While the international context was less favorable, not all local players were able or willing to invest in the company.”
+“While the international context was less favourable, not all local players were able or willing to invest in the company.”

 Yandex U-turn

 Hope of a rescue deal for Kupi had emerged earlier this year.
-Yandex, the NASDAQ-listed Russian digital giant, announced in June an agreement to acquire KupiVIP, its five offline outlets in Moscow, the Mamsy e-commerce site and a 20,000 sq. m logistic center in the Moscow region.
+Yandex, the NASDAQ-listed Russian digital giant, announced in June an agreement to acquire KupiVIP, its five offline outlets in Moscow, the Mamsy e-commerce site and a 20,000-square metre logistic centre in the Moscow region.

 According to an industry expert, these assets might have been valued at around RUB1bn (around $14mn).
 Other assumptions or rumours varied from RUB6bn to virtually zero, taking into account the company’s debt.